eoos-systems/eoos-projects/README.md

 #### Repository Structure

-This repository consists of projects located in the directory of the same name.
+This super repository consists of projects located in the directory of the same name.
-These projects included to the repository as git submodules.
+These projects included to the super repository as git submodules.
 The structure and short description are given below.

 ```